Firestorm108/5W-Laser-Cutter/README.md

 * Cutting with lasers releases fumes which need to be filtered or ventilated to a window, preferably both.

-* An enclosure is a good idea.
+* An enclosure is the BARE minimum for safety along with properly rated laser goggles.

 * Do LOTS of research before working with lasers.
 Diode lasers need to be treated very carefully especially.